-1. General.
 Australia’s temporary residence program is designed to allow overseas people to come to Australia for specific purposes that benefit Australia.
 There are many types of visas under this category of visa.
 Temporary residents are required to pay taxes on income earned in Australia.
-They do not have access to social welfare benefits or national public health cover.
+They do not have access to social welfare benefits or national public health cover or Medicare card.

 Among the diverse types of temporary residence visas that allow entry into Australia, the four most common ones are the Student visa, the Work and Holiday visa, the Visitor or Tourist visa, and the Temporary Activity visa.